 LED Color Temperature Differences Explained

-We get asked to explain the differences between 5K and 6K LED lighting nearly every day.
-The answer is fairly simple when you understand the basics of how the color of light is characterized.
-For the sake of keeping the topic to LED lighting, only the colors that are typically used in LED lighting will be discussed.
+When it comes to automotive LED lighting we get asked what the difference is between the three white LED color temperatures we offer.
+The answer is relatively simple when you understand the basics of how the color of light is characterized.
+For the sake of keeping the topic to automotive LED lighting, only the colors that are typically used in vehicle applications will be discussed.

 What are the main differences between the color temperatures of light?

-Take a look at the Planckian locus graph below (click to view).
+Take a look at the Planckian locus graph below.
 The main area to pay attention to is the black curved line inside of the colored area.
-As you can see on the graph, 3000, 4000, and 6000 numbers are all shown.
+As you can see from the graph, 3000, 4000, and 6000 numbers are all shown.
 This range contains the most commonly available colors of LED lighting for headlights, parking lights, and fog lights.

 3000K = YELLOW

 As seen on the graph, 3000 kelvin is typically a yellow color commonly found in fog lights.
 Yellow light supposedly penetrates further because of its long wavelength, but it's still much smaller than fog particles.
 It also helps increase visibility to oncoming traffic.